-In addition to knowing how to perform death confirmation, it’s also important to understand how to appropriately document it in the notes.
+In addition to knowing how to perform death confirmation, it’s important to understand how to appropriately document it in the notes.
 This guide provides a structured approach to documenting death confirmation in a patient’s notes.
-To see how to complete a death certificate check out our guide here.
+To see how to complete a death certificate check out our dedicated guide.

-Before we discuss how to document the death confirmation itself, we need to cover the basics that apply to all documentation in a patient’s notes.
-You can check out our detailed guide to writing in the notes here for more information.
+Before we discuss how to document the death confirmation, we need to cover the basics that apply to all documentation in a patient’s notes.
+You can check out our detailed guide to writing in the notes for more information.

 What should I use to write with?

-For every new sheet of paper your first task should always be documenting at least three key identifiers for a patient:
+For every new sheet of paper your first task should be to document at least three key identifiers for the relevant patient:

 Date of birth